particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-nrf52}}
 The device has 6 channels (A0 to A5) with a 12-bit resolution.
 This means that it will map input voltages between 0 and 3.3 volts into integer values between 0 and 4095.
 This yields a resolution between readings of: 3.3 volts / 4096 units or, 0.0008 volts (0.8 mV) per unit.

+The sample time to read one analog value is 10 microseconds.
 {{/if}}

 ```C++